Kirby's Epic Yarn: Post-release

 The Nintendo 3DS version, Kirby's Extra Epic Yarn, received positive reviews, with a score of 79 on Metacritic.
 It sold 10,000 copies within its first week in Japan, with sales being relatively slow due to the game releasing near the tail end of the handheld's lifespan.
 Criticisms were leveled at inelegantly introduced copy abilities in levels that weren't designed for them, while praise was awarded to the game for retaining the same aesthetic and charm as the original.

 Spiritual successor

-In a Nintendo Direct broadcast in January 2013, Nintendo announced a new, visually similar successor called Yoshi's Woolly World.
+In a Nintendo Direct broadcast in January 2013, Nintendo announced a new, visually similar spiritual successor called Yoshi's Woolly World.
 Released for the Wii U in 2015 and later the 3DS in 2017, the game instead features Yoshi as the protagonist and offers amiibo compatibility.
 Good-Feel once again returned to develop the game.